acceleratescience/workshops/README.md

   <h3 align="center">Accelerate Workshops</h3>

   <p align="Left">
-    Welcome to the Accelerate Science Workshops.
+    Welcome to the Accelerate Science Workshops Repository.
 Here you will find a collection of workshops and tutorials designed to help you get started with software engineering and generative AI.
 We currently have
     <br />
     <br />
     <a href="https://acceleratescience.github.io/workshops/"><strong>Head to the site »</strong></a>